KondiU/Heartbeataria/README.md

 This mod doesn't significantly affect the balance of vanilla game, so you can play it alongside other, larger content mods, such as Thorium or Calamity without any problems.

-It is highly recommended to play this mod alongside [Consolaria.](https://steamcommunity.com/sharedfiles/filedetails/?id=2864843929)
+It is highly recommended to play this mod alongside [Consolaria](https://steamcommunity.com/sharedfiles/filedetails/?id=2864843929), since both mods complement each other in aim to restore previously unaccessible features making the PC Terraria **the most complete experience ever!**
 ▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁▁

 ## Star Merchant